ckenst/images-catalog/formats.md

-#Contained formats:
+# Formats:

 The following file formats are contained within this repo.

 - .jpg
 - .jpeg